drewloewe/Grading-System/grading-system.md

 **Traditional Classes**: Attend class regularly and on time; do not miss more than three class meetings total and do not miss any peer-review activities; log into Canvas regularly and make sure that you know what is going on, what you have to do, and when; stay in touch with professor and peers.
 Barring emergencies, I will be in the classroom and you should be, too.

 **Online classes**: Same as above, but you won’t show up to a classroom.
-Your use of Canvas should be daily because that’s the only way that you will know what is going on.
-In synchronous classes, you need to log in to Zoom, sign in for attendance, and participate via voice, camera (if desired), chat, and other ways.
-No logging in, then bailing--you will be expected to participate by talking, responding to polls, working in groups, posting in chat, and other ways.
-You will also need to complete quizzes, discussions, and other activities in Canvas.
-For asychronous online classes, you will need to complete the weekly work schedule on time and as specified on the calendar.
+Keep on top of the weekly work plans, since you won't have the "personal trainer effect" of coming to a F2F classroom twice a week.

 ### Category 2: Meet Deadlines and Turn in All Major Projects
 - Meet deadlines for all work—items are due when the calendar specifies. **But**: During the regular semester (not finals week), you may turn in one major (revisable) project assignment up to 48 hours past its due date.
 Other assignments and activities **do not** come with this option—especially peer review drafts, process work, and activities that we do in class.
 This kind of work depends on sequencing, iteration, and opportunities for in-process feedback; thus, it is time-sensitive.